Veterans Education Benefit

 YES.
 You need to change your major with both the College and the VA.
 “Change of Major” and “VA Change of Major” forms are available in the Enrollment Services Center.
 There are different forms to use for Veterans and Dependents of Veterans, so you need to make sure you pick up the correct VA form.
 VA forms need to be filled out and returned to the Veterans’ Certifying Official in the Enrollment Services Center.

 What about health insurance?

 KVCC requires a 12 month Student Accident Insurance Plan for all matriculated students (students in a program).
-Students are automatically enrolled in the Accident-Only Insurance Plan1 and billed an annual premium of $30.00.
-This coverage is effective on August 15, 2017 and expires on August 15, 2018.
-Please note that this Accident Insurance will not meet the requirements for health insurance under current federal guidelines.
+Students will be automatically enrolled in the Accident-Only Insurance Plan 1 and billed an annual premium of $16.00.
+This coverage is effective on August 15, 2019 and expires on August 15, 2020.
+Please note that this Accident Insurance will not meet the requirements for health insurance under the current federal guidelines.

-The cost of this plan will be pro-rated for students who begin in January.
-The cost assessed will be $15.00.
+This cost is pro-rated for students beginning in January.
+The cost assessed is $8.00.

 I am a CH-30 (Montgomery GI Bill), 1606 (Montgomery GI Bill), or 1607 (REAP) veteran.
 How does the college get paid?